kislerdm/dwh_coding_exercise/README.md

-# Technical Task for a position <br>of DWH Engineer @ Spark Networks
+# Technical Task for a position of DWH Engineer @ Spark Networks

 Dear candidate